Could you gift differently these holidays?

 Even before I knew what minimalism was, I preferred gifting experiences (especially those that involved spending time with the recipient):

-I would create vouchers for the experience, sometimes talking in riddles to make the recipient guess what the experience would entail.
+I would create vouchers for the experience, sometimes using riddles to help the recipient guess what the experience would entail.

-Experiences don’t have to cost much either: Taking your children on a camping weekend (or even just tenting together in your backyard) would give them (and you) a wonderful memory.
+Experiences don’t have to cost much, either.
+Taking your children on a camping weekend (or even just tenting together in your backyard) would be a wonderful memory for them (and you).